Thanks for visiting this page which lists tips for

 General Book Writing Tips

-• Before you get started writing a new book, outline or
+• Before you get started writing a new book, outline

-anything important.
+want to omit anything important.

-• Another nifty thing you can do is write
+• Another nifty thing you can do is write notes in bold

-pertaining to those notes in your book or story.
+to those notes in your book or story.

 • Finally, it helps a lot to plan ahead how you will begin